junliu724515/WizardBaseComponent/README.md

    steps -- the string array to define multiple steps

 Events:
-   newStepEvent -- move the steps in Wizard;
-   cancelEvent -- event emitted when wizard being cancelled, finishEvent -- event emitted when wizard being finished,
+   newStepEvent -- move the steps in Wizard, cancelEvent -- event emitted when wizard being cancelled, finishEvent -- event emitted when wizard being finished,